EcoGRAPH/ecograph.github.io/people.md

 Dissertation: Using Satellite Observations to Understand and Project the Urban Expansion Dynamics of the West Africa Urban System ﻿

 Nikhil Poudyal (8/2024)<br/>
-M.S. in Geography and Environmetal Sustainability, University of Oklahoma
+M.S. in Geography and Environmental Sustainability, University of Oklahoma
 Thesis: Diurnal Changes in Surface Urban Heat Islands and their Relationships with Land Cover

 Robert Moore (5/2024)<br/>
-M.S. in Geography and Enivonmental Sustainability, University of Oklahoma
+M.S. in Geography and Environmental Sustainability, University of Oklahoma
 Thesis: Enhanced Assessments of Tornado Locations and Damage Using Geospatial Technologies ﻿

 Avery Taylor (5/2022)<br/>